General Terms and Conditions of GLS Belgium NV/SA, GLS Belgium Distribution NV/SA and

 18.2.
 All agreements under these GTC are subject to the Belgian law.

 18.3.
-Disputes arising from the contract of carriage fall under the sole competence “ratione loci” of the Brussels Courts of Justice.
+Disputes arising from the contract of carriage fall under the sole competence “ratione loci” of the Brussels Courts.
 GLS may also, if it so wishes, petition any other competent court “ratione loci” in order to take cognizance of the dispute.

 18.4.
 When the sender has completed the internal complaints procedure and when he is not satisfied with the answer of GLS, the possibility exists for the sender to address him to the Ombudsman of the Postal Sector.

 18.5.
 Unforeseeable and/or extraordinary increases of costs that are based upon legal regulations or laws (e.g. motor vehicle taxes) shall entitle GLS to adjust the stipulated prices accordingly.